KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Correcting recursive code in isPython.js file"
+  > "Adding new code in isPython.js file"

   ---